Spend $99.00 to get free shipping

 Pumpkin Seed Protein: Muscle repair + Nervous System Recovery

-The magnesium in these seeds helps regulate muscle contractions and calm your nervous system after intense training, potentially reducing post-training insomnia and muscle tightness.
-Zinc supports hormone production and immune function—both crucial during heavy training periods.
+The magnesium in pumpkin seed protein helps regulate muscle contractions and may support nervous system calm after intense physical activity.
+Zinc supports hormone production and immune function - both of which can come under pressure during sustained training periods.

 Dive A Bit Deeper: